The Passivhaus Handbook

 By (author) Janet CotterellBy (author) Adam Dadeby

-'As we move towards the 2016 zero carbon target in house building, Passivhaus construction looks like becoming not just popular in the UK, but commonplace.
+'As we move towards zero carbon house building, Passivhaus construction looks like becoming not just popular in the UK, but commonplace.
 This is a no-nonsense and engaging introduction on how to do it.'
 Kevin McCloud

 The Passivhaus Handbook is an essential guide for anyone wanting to realise a supremely comfortable, healthy and durable home with exceptionally low energy costs.
 Passivhaus design focuses on getting the building fabric right, to achieve ultra-low energy consumption in the most cost-effective manner.
 The approach is relevant to a wide range of building types and climates.